LaurentClaessens/frtex/README.md

 # actors

-It provides an actor system and several implementations.
+It provides an actor system and an implementation that read a LaTeX file and return a new LaTeX file in which the "\input" are (recursively) replaced by the content.
+(this is under development)

 ## General classes